nuuuwan/news_lk3_data/README.md

 “The people of Sri Lanka chose you as their president in a free, fair, and peaceful election of which they are justifiably proud,” he said.

 “I look forward to working with you to advance peace, security, and prosperity in the Indo-Pacific,” he said in a post on X, formerly known as Twitter, on Thursday.

-Congratulations on your victory, @AnuraDisanayake.The people of Sri Lanka chose you as their president in a free, fair, and peaceful election of which they are justifiably proud.I look forward to working with you to advance peace, security, and prosperity in the Indo-Pacific.— President Biden (@POTUS) September 26, 2024

 ◼️